The Mother Road Route 66

 Ansel Adams photographing at the base of Yosemite Falls, by George L. Waters, Jr.

-That’s how I’ll be traveling this road.
+It is with these values, I’ll be traveling this road.

 Inquire here for your media kit.